rkrux/bitcoincore_prnotes/31404-script-notes.md

  count is pushed first signifying the following witness items count - 1 for `KeyPath` spend & 3 or more for `ScriptPath` spend.
  * `OP_CHECKMULTISIG` is disabled in TapScript.
  * Merkle Path is the string concatenation of the leaf and branch hashes.
-The path length is limited to 128 such hashes.
-The longer the Merkle Path, the larger is the unlocking script.
+ * The longer the Merkle Path, the larger is the unlocking script.
 Thus, more the transaction size and absolute fees.
- * It's recommended to put the commonly used script nearer to the root of the tree, so that the Merkle Path is shorter, and hence lower fees.
+It's recommended to put the commonly used script nearer to the root of the tree, so that the Merkle Path is shorter, and hence lower fees.

 ### KeyPath Spending
  * While spending from the `keypath`, a signature from a key is required.